Any ground conditions

 Ground freezing is adhering well to other construction materials and may very well be combined with steel, concrete, or timber.
 Frozen ground seals against all materials and irregularities.
 In soil, ground freezing is the best method to ensure complete groundwater control.

-If a cofferdam solution is choosen, Geofrost can provide an impermeable core in a rock fill dam.
+Geofrost provides an impermeable core in rock fill dams.
 This will ease the establishment because a sheet pile penetrateable core will not be needed.
 Freezing pipes are installed in cased holes drilled from surface and penetrating as far down through impermeable layers and fractured rock as the impermeable core is needed, enusring a completely impermeable cofferdam.

 What we deliver

 We are a total supplier of retaining walls and impermeable construction pits by ground freezing and offer all related services within design and construction as well as ground investigation with undisturbed soil sampling of frictional soils and lab testing.

 We deliver temporary support for conststruction pits, ditches and shafts, groundwater control and ground improvement, ready designed and installed, or part of it customized to the client and project.